Are engineers lazy? Some are and some aren’t. But a certain type of laziness is hugely beneficial to engineers in their work.

-This is the premise behind any good engineering design.
+This is the premise behind good engineering design.
 Look no further than the endless pursuit of improved energy efficiency.
 Increase machine output while limiting fuel consumption.
 The same ideology applies to engineering projects.

-Because doing work just for the sake of working is a fool’s game.
-You’ll accomplish nothing in the end.
+Because doing work for the sake of working is a fool’s game.
+You’ll foolishly burn hours and budget.

-I find most engineers will over time understand that saying “no” to certain work is a powerful skill.
+I find over time, most engineers understand how saying “no” to certain tasks is a powerful skill.

-Important Note: a lot of the time, hectic work comes from poor planning.
-It’s because you didn’t properly plan and you’re now rushing to get your work done.
+Important Note: many times, hectic work schedules comes from poor planning.
+You didn’t properly plan and you’re now rushing to get your work done.

-In other words, running around looking busy may just mean you have horrible time management skills.
+In other words, running around looking busy may mean you have poor time management skills.